adaj-1/CPSC-233--Intro-To-CompSci-Team-A/README.md

 For this version, first download the 4 files (GameBoard, GameConfiguration, Player and Move).
 Second, run GameConfiguration, which will start a new game with four human players (named P1, P2, P3 & P4).
 You will then be prompted to enter 'r' before each turn to roll the dice.
 First player to reach 100 exactly will win.

+						Snakes & Ladders Iteration 3

+Where to find it:
+This version of the program can be found inside the folder named "Snakes&Ladders Iteration 3".

+How to run it:

+For this version, first download the all of the files.
+Second, run GameConfiguration, which will start a new game with four human players (named P1, P2, P3 & P4).
+You will then be prompted to enter 'r' before each turn to roll the dice.
+First player to reach 100 exactly will win.
 #######################################################################################################################

 #######################################################################################################################